Guest blog by our friends at Branch Basics.

 Henna’s been around forever and is a tried and true non-toxic semi-permanent option.
 It won’t damage your hair and real Henna contains no harmful ingredients.
 And unlike the Henna bars of yesteryear, there are now many pre-mixed Henna-based hair color powders, which make the application a lot easier.
-The only downsides are it won’t always cover grays, it’s not always permanent, and its color tends to be on the red-side—though you can play around with it and even add indigo (see below) to achieve a more neutral tone.
+The only downsides are it won’t always cover grays, it’s not always permanent, and its color tends to be on the red side—though you can play around with it and even add indigo (see below) to achieve a more neutral tone.
 This is a great option for all hair types and colors, especially if you’re seeking a non-permanent color change.

 One misconception about Henna is that once you use it you can’t apply any other hair color until it grows out or you get it stripped out.
 The truth is you can dye your hair with regular color after the Henna has faded for 2-3 weeks, but check with your stylist for their recommendations.

 Indigo is a plant-based dye from the indigo plant which is used in conjunction with Henna to create dark browns and black tones with less red.
 Some people also have success using it to cover gray, especially if it’s left to process long enough.
 The downsides of indigo are it can take a long time to achieve your desired color, and often requires two steps to use in conjunction with Henna depending upon the color you’re looking to achieve.
-The good news is, there are a lot of companies who have made the henna/indigo application process a no-brainer, so it’s worth looking into for those with dark hair.
+The good news is, there are a lot of companies that have made the henna/indigo application process a no-brainer, so it’s worth looking into for those with dark hair.

 All-Nutrient is an organic hair coloring line I’ve used with great success for several months.
 Their permanent hair dyes are free of sulfates, parabens, formaldehyde, phthalates, propylene glycol, MEA, DEA, and other toxic fillers.
 However, we want to be clear that this is not a 100% non-toxic, clean option, so we highly recommend weighing the pros and cons of using hair dyes before jumping in!

-For instance, during the years of healing my endocrine system, normalizing my menstrual cycles, getting pregnant, and nursing my newborns, I chose to skip all hair dyes in efforts to heal and strengthen.
+For instance, during the years of healing my endocrine system, normalizing my menstrual cycles, getting pregnant, and nursing my newborns, I chose to skip all hair dyes in effort to heal and strengthen.
 Only after my body was stronger, did I make the decision to use hair dyes, and even still I take precautions.
 After researching many “non-toxic” brands, I settled with All-Nutrient as it seems to be the cleanest out there.

 A few tips to lessen exposures if you do decide to dye your hair: going lighter is less toxic than going darker, and obviously doing only partial highlights is much better than doing a full color.
 I recommend going to a salon that only uses non-toxic/cleaner lines like All-Nutrient and does not do perms, as these contain a lot of toxic VOCs that should be avoided.